Google's First 21 Employees: Where Are They Now?

 Most recent position at Google: Director of Business Development

 Current Company/Position: Skarakis is currently the founder of Blip.fm.
-He's also on the board of directors for Kanye West Foundation, Friends of Palo Alto Junior Museum, Project Noise, and Zoon and Little Kids Rock
+He's also on the board of directors for Kanye West Foundation, Friends of Palo Alto Junior Museum and Zoon and Little Kids Rock.

 Employed by Google from: May 1999 - October 2000